-That Chapter 6 "Buildings and Building Regulations," Article IV "Administrative Construction Code," of the City of Marco Island Code of Ordinances, be, and the same is hereby amended by repealing Section 6-111, "Administration Chapter of Florida Building Code Adopted; Amendments," in its entirety, and adopting a new Section 6-111, "Administration Chapter of Florida Building Code Adopted; Amendments," to read as follows:
+Section 2.
+That Chapter 6, "Buildings and Building Regulations," Article IV, "Administrative Construction Code," of the City of Marco Island Code of Ordinances, be, and the same is hereby amended by repealing Section 6-111, "Administration Chapter of Florida Building Code adopted; amendments," in its entirety, and enacting a new Section 6-111, "Administration Chapter of Florida Building Code adopted; amendments," to be referenced as the City of Marco Island's Chapter 1, Administration, of the Florida Building Code, 8th edition (2023) to read as follows:

 Sec.
-6-111. - Administration chapter of Florida Building Code adopted; amendments.
+6-111. - Administration chapter of Florida Building Code adopted, amendments.

 - a) Adoption.
-There is hereby adopted by reference, Chapter 1, Administration, of the Florida Building Code, 7th Edition (2020), as the administrative provisions of the Florida Building Code, enforced by the City of Marco Island. - b) Amendment.
-That Chapter 1, Administration of the Florida Building Code, 7th edition (2020), is adopted in this section and is hereby amended by local amendment to read as follows:
+There is hereby adopted by reference, Chapter 1, Administration, of the Florida Building Code, 8th edition (2023), as the administrative provisions of the Florida Building Code, enforced by the City of Marco Island. - b) Amendment.
+That Chapter 1, Administration of the Florida Building Code, 8th edition (2023), is adopted in this section and is hereby amended by local amendment to read as follows: